-Simply put, Guardianship is court process which can require several court hearings where your loved-ones will be forced to fight for control of your healthcare decision-making as well as the handling of your finances and assets.
+Simply put, Guardianship and Conservatorship are court processes which can require several court hearings where your loved-ones will be forced to fight for control of your healthcare decision-making as well as the handling of your finances and assets.

-At the conclusion of the hearings, the court will appoint a ‘Guardian’ to make all decisions for you on matters in which you are deemed unable to make on your own.
-And the Guardianship will be overseen by the court.
+At the conclusion of the hearings, the court will appoint a ‘Guardian’ to make all your medical-related decisions, and a 'Conservator' to make all financial and legal decisions for you on matters in which you are deemed unable to make on your own.
+Your Guardianship and Conservatorship will be overseen by the court.

-Additionally, you should know that a Judge is not required to appoint your spouse or other loved one as your Guardian – they are free to appoint whomever they see fit.
+Additionally, you should know that a Judge is not required to appoint your spouse or other loved one as your Guardian or Conservator – they are free to appoint whomever they see fit.

-Often a judge will prefer to appoint a known local attorney with experience in asset management to manage the ward’s assets and finances (“ward” is the term used for the person who is determined to need a Guardian).
+Often a judge will prefer to appoint a known local attorney with experience in asset management to manage the ward’s assets and finances (“ward” is the term used for the person who is determined to need a Guardian or Conservator).